 A community respecting the protection and rights of others is necessary to provide a positive and enriching educational environment.
 Conduct that inhibits the educational process is of concern, whether it occurs on or off University premises.

-Respect for Individuals in the Conduct Resolution Process
+Respect for Students in the Conduct Resolution Process

 All NDSU students have identified rights within the Code of Student Conduct and as afforded by due process as outlined in this Code.
 The University will work with students in an educational and fair manner to assist them in reflecting upon and growing from their personal experiences.